Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

 }' nuclear_contigs.v1.txt $MY_GFF \
     > braker.18_diatom_nuclear_only.v1.gff3
 ```
+The `seqkit seq -n` command extracts the names of contigs retained in the nuclear-enriched genome, and `MY_GFF` defines the original BRAKER4 annotation file.
+The `awk` command then keeps only GFF3 features located on retained nuclear contigs while excluding the embedded FASTA section.
 Count retained nuclear gene models:
 ```bash
 grep -c $'\tgene\t' braker.18_diatom_nuclear_only.v1.gff3
 ```
+This command counts the number of gene features retained in the nuclear-filtered BRAKER4 annotation.
+It verifies the final number of predicted gene models associated with the nuclear-enriched genome.
 Final nuclear genome files:
 ```text
 18_diatom_nuclear_enriched.v1.fasta